wallarm/product-documentation/docs/latest/updating-migrating/general-recommendations.md

         [Example of the trigger that greylists IP addresses →](../user-guides/triggers/trigger-examples.md#greylist-ip-if-4-or-more-attack-vectors-are-detected-in-1-hour)

-    * Management of [IP address whitelist](../user-guides/ip-lists/whitelist.md) via the Wallarm Console.
+    * Management of [IP address whitelist](../user-guides/ip-lists/whitelist.md) via Wallarm Console.
     * Automated whitelisting of [Wallarm Vulnerability Scanner](../about-wallarm-waf/detecting-vulnerabilities.md#vunerability-scanner) IP addresses.
 Manual whitelisting of Scanner IP addresses is no longer required.
     * Ability to whitelist, blacklist, or greylist a subnet, Tor network IPs, VPN IPs, a group of IP addresses registered in a specific country or data center.